ENGN2912B-2016/CNN-B/readme.md

 ###Objective

-The CNN Viewer lets users to choose a dataset and a training architecture to test it, and pop up the top 5 testing possibilities and their corresponding labels in the dataset.
+The CNN Viewer lets users to choose a dataset and a defined architecture to accomplish training a convolutional neural network with chosen dataset.
+After training, user can upload an image to do object classification.
+The interface will pop up the top 5 testing possibilities and their corresponding labels.

 Qt is currently prevented from compiling Caffe by a linking error probably because the downloadable gflags/gflags.h library is not compatible with Qt.
 As a result, this project is a demo of the ideal input and output.